 To the extent that one trusts the mind, one renders oneself vulnerable to deception.
 To the extent that one’s thoughts are controlled, exploited, influenced, usurped by another, others – surrendering sensual perception to mental hegemony – one willingly submits to the self-professed authority of that other.

 The mind is but a filing cabinet, password confided or stolen, accessible to all, storing the records, either fact of fiction, of past experiences, either real or imagined, easily altered, counterfeited, replaced, deleted.
 That filing cabinet is merely one feature, one fixture, one appliance, in an ever-changing environment.
-Naturally, it is not centre-stage, no spotlight upon it; shoved into a corner rather in any way the centre of attention.
+Naturally, it is not centre-stage, no spotlight upon it; shoved into a corner, rather, it is but the annoying reminder of things left undone.
 Life, real life, immediate life, goes on around it, sensually engaged.
 Moving in passion, resting in reason, only in those respites punctuating the activity of a day, any day, is there either time or attention to the task, the chore, of filing.

 Deprived of sensual perception, the mind is independent of sense, and either on its own or under the charm, beguilement, or coercion of another or others, can in itself, encouraged by fear – perhaps the strongest manifestation of emotional ignorance – raise fear itself to a height, extend it to a breadth, survey it to a depth, that, if unrestrained, it overwhelms all authentic sensual response, disorienting all judgement, decision, action, movement.